Clear description how Model flying works (in alphabetical order):

 FLYING FIELD: Take off area.
-Landings occur sometimes elsewhere.
+Landings occur elsewhere.

-FUEL: Empty short before the Pilot decides to come in for landing.
+FUEL: Normally used up just before the Pilot decides to come in for landing.

 GIRLS:- Something to be interested in before you take up flying.

-HINGE: Device to prevent control surface movement and cause flutter.
+HINGE: Device to restrict control surface movement and cause flutter.

-HORN: Important part between a Servo, the linkage and the part that got missing in flight.
+HORN: Important part that got lost during flight.

-IMPACT: Depending on the combination of the Abbreviations; KG and SPEED
+IMPACT: Depends on the combination of Weight, speed and angle of attack.

-INVERTED FLIGHT: Method of landing without wear and tear on the wheels.
+INVERTED FLIGHT: Method of landing without wear on the wheels.

-JOKER: Person who invites you to "taxi back" after a dead stick landing.
+JOKER: Person who dares you to "taxi back" after a dead stick landing.

-KG: Abbreviation for "kilogram", used to describe how much overweight an airplane is.
+KG: Abbreviation for "kilogram", used to describe how much overweight an airplane has.

-LINK: Darwin already know it: Sometimes, somehow and in someway missing.
+LINK: Darwin already knew it: Sometimes, somehow and in someway missing.

 LANDING: Test of strength between your plane and the planet.

-LANDING GEAR: Device to transport Wheels on a Plane.
+LANDING GEAR: Device to hold the Wheels on a Plane.

-NEWBIE: Pupil who doesn’t know why he crashed expected.
+NEWBIE: Novice who doesn’t know why he crashed expectedly.